zilexa/Homeserver/NFSv4.2-How-To.md

 #### Now do the following to get this change activated:
 `sudo exportfs -a`
 `sudo systemctl restart nfs-server`

 #### Congrats!
-You have now disabled all versions of NFS except v4.2, you have linked your shared folders to a seperate folder and you have now shared them
+You have now disabled all versions of NFS except v4.2, you have linked your shared folders to a seperate folder and you have now shared them.

 ## Client: